nadyasasa/nadyasasa/README.md

 ## Hi there, I am Sasa Nadya 👋

-Since I am still beginner in tech world, this is the start of a whole new journey that I can't wait to share with you all!
+Since I am still a beginner in tech world, this is the start of a whole new journey that I can't wait to share with you all!
 - 👀 I'm interested in many things
 - 🌱 I’m currently learning Figma, HTML, CSS, and Python
 - 😍 Hobbies: Reading , writing, watching movies, and listening to musics.